boostorg/test/doc/README.md

 Doxygen
 -------
-Part of the documentation needs [http://www.doxygen.org Doxygen]. `doxygen` should be accessible from the ``PATH``.
+Part of the documentation needs [Doxygen](http://www.doxygen.org). `doxygen` should be accessible from the ``PATH``.

 Docbook
 -------
 Quickbook needs Docbook (XSL and XML) to be installed.
 Download and untar the docbook archives:

-* Docbook XSL that can be found here: [http://sourceforge.net/projects/docbook/files/docbook-xsl/]
+* Docbook XSL that can be found here: http://sourceforge.net/projects/docbook/files/docbook-xsl/
-* Docbook DTD that can be found here: [http://www.docbook.org/schemas/]
+* Docbook DTD that can be found here: http://www.docbook.org/schemas/

 The directories `$docbook_xsl_directory` and `$docbook_dtd_directory`, respectively, will refer to the location of the deflated archive.